Members of the curriculum committee are interested in faculty ideas for new courses and modifications to courses.

 The Curriculum Committee would like to invite you to develop a Medical School Track in a topic for which you have a special interest.

-For additional information please contact Kathryn Dybdall, MS, MA, Director of the Office of Medical Education.
+For additional information please contact Kitty Dybdall, MS, MA, Director of the Office of Medical Education.